robertDurst/robertdurst/README.md

 ## Programming Languages

 While what I've learned from hacking around on programming languages comes up every now and then on the day-to-day at work, my exploration of programming languages is not yet my professional calling.
-However, as of late, I've started making a step in the right direction and have started some research with the University of Utah (my new home summer 2023!).
+However, as of late, I've started making a step in the right direction and have started some research with the University of Utah (moving to SLC summer 2023!).

 ### Cool PL Stuff I've Done this Far